-Sargas is the third brightest star in Scorpius and is 300 light-years away from Earth.
+The third brightest star in Scorpius is Sargus, which sits 300 light-years away from Earth.
 The star is 1,834 times brighter than the Sun and 26 times larger.
-The star’s traditional name, Sargas, is of Sumerian origin.
-The meaning of the name is unknown.
+The name, Sargas, is of Sumerian origin – and the meaning is unknown.

 Algieba – γ Leonis (Gamma Leonis)

-Algieba (Gamma Leonis) is composed of two stars.
-The brighter and larger of the two is 320 times brighter than our Sun.
-The second star is 50 times brighter than the Sun.
+Algieba is made up of two stars.
+The larger and brighter of the two stars is 320 times brighter than our Sun, while the second star is 50 times brighter.
 The two stars sit at a distance of 130 light-years away from Earth.
 A planet was discovered within the orbit of the stars in November 2009.

 Acrab (Graffias) – β Scorpii (Beta Scorpii)

-Beta Scorpii is composed of six stars organised into pairs of three.
-The stars are 400 light-years distant from Earth.
-Beta Scorpii’s traditional name, Acrab, is derived from the Arabic al-Aqrab, which means ‘the scorpion’.
-The star’s other official name, Graffias, means ‘the claws’.
+Acrab is composed of six stars organised into pairs of three.
+The stars are 400 light-years away from Earth.
+The name Acrab is derived from the Arabic, al-Aqrab, which translates as ‘the scorpion’.

 ε Scorpii (Epsilon Scorpii)